 Since this course is part of University of Missouri AutoAccess program, you already have access to the digital copy of the required text.
-You have a week from the start of the class to opt out of purchasing the ebook and receive a refund (\$53).
-However, keep in mind that a physical copy of the textbook, which you might be able to purchase at retailers like Amazon, will cost you at least twice more.
-If you decide to stay with the AutoAccess ebook, there is an option for a print upgrade at the Mizzou Store (an additional \$44).
+You have a week from the start of the class to opt out of purchasing the ebook and receive a refund (\$52).
+However, keep in mind that a physical copy of the textbook, which you can purchase at retailers like Amazon, might cost you twice more.
+If you decide to stay with the AutoAccess ebook, there is an option for a print upgrade at the Mizzou Store (an additional \$47).